-Like a chisel to a chestnut, this book effectively cracks open the daunting barrier to Japanese museums, revealing toothsome treasures inside.
+Like a chisel to a chestnut, The Art Lover’s Guide to Japanese Museums (amazon associate link) effectively cracks open the daunting barrier to Japanese museums, revealing toothsome treasures inside.
 Staggeringly, Japan has some 5,600 museums, a fifth devoted to art (the UK has approximately 1,600 museums overall.
 Finally, here we have a carefully curated guide in English to offer a helping hand, making independent exploration of the fascinating museums in Japan an achievable quest!

 The organisation of the book brings a refreshing sense of accessibility, divided by geographical area (with handy ‘in the neighbourhood’ sections pointing out hotels, ‘onsen’ spas, parks, restaurants, specialities and other attractions of the regions).
 There is also a ‘thematic index’ for those with a special interest in certain Japanese art forms (tea ceremony, ‘Mingei’ folk art, Imperial art, and so on), as well as explanations of these art forms – which go into just the right amount of detail.

 Several large scale exhibitions in the UK in recent years by contemporary Japanese artists (such as Yayoi Kusama in 2012 and Mariko Mori in 2013) will have gone some way to familiarise the British public with modern Japanese art.
 But still, many Western visitors to Japan unsurprisingly tend to focus on the exquisite castles, temples and gardens, which do not require the kind of impenetrable written explanations we might expect to find in museums.
 ‘The art lover’s guide to Japanese Museums’, however, opens your mind to the possibilities.